 I am a great supporter of the revitalized use of ancient or dead languages.
 To date, I have translated a couple of children’s stories into Gothic (more info here).

-I am passionate about the creation of multi-media works and have been active as an assistant director to the singer/songwriter Donna Greenberg in the creation of artistic music videos.
+I am passionate about the creation of multi-media works and have been active as an assistant director (or rather co-director) to the singer/songwriter Donna Greenberg in the creation of artistic music videos.

 I studied English literature, music history, and German at the undergraduate level (University of Regina, Canada); linguistics at the graduate level (University of Toronto); classical ballet at the National Ballet School (Toronto); and “Baroque dance” under Elaine Biagi-Turner (Toronto).